bhokansonfasig/pyrex/docs/custom/build.rst

 Ray Tracer / Ray Trace Path
 ---------------------------

 The :class:`RayTracer` and :class:`RayTracePath` classes are responsible for handling ray tracing through the ice between shower vertices and antenna positions.
 The :class:`RayTracer` class finds the paths between the two points and the :class:`RayTracePath` calculates values along the path.
-Due to the potential for high calculation costs, the PyREx :class:`RayTracer` and :class:`RayTracePath` classess inherit from a :class:`LazyMutableClass` which allows the use of a :func:`lazy_property` decorator to cache results of attribute calculations.
+Due to the potential for high calculation costs, the PyREx :class:`RayTracer` and :class:`RayTracePath` classes inherit from a :class:`LazyMutableClass` which allows the use of a :func:`lazy_property` decorator to cache results of attribute calculations.
 It is recommended that any other ray tracing classes consider doing this as well.

 The :meth:`__init__` method of a :class:`RayTracer`-like class should take as arguments a 3-vector (list) ``from_point``, a 3-vector (list) ``to_point``, and an :class:`IceModel`-like ``ice_model``.
 The only required features of the class are a boolean attribute :attr:`exists` recording whether or not paths exist between the given points, and an iterable attribute :attr:`solutions` which iterates over :class:`RayTracePath`-like objects between the points.

 A :class:`RayTracePath`-like class will be initialized by a corresponding :class:`RayTracer`-like object, so there are no requirements on its :meth:`__init__` method.
 The path must have :attr:`emitted_direction` and :attr:`received_direction` attributes which are numpy arrays of the cartesian direction the ray is pointing at the :attr:`from_point` and :attr:`to_point` of the ray tracer, respectively.
-The path must also have attributes for the :attr:`path_length` and :attr:`tof` (time of flight) alon the path.
+The path must also have attributes for the :attr:`path_length` and :attr:`tof` (time of flight) along the path.

 The path class must have a :meth:`propagate` method which takes a :class:`Signal` object as its argument and propagates that signal by applying any attenuation and time of flight.
 This method does not have a return value.
-Additionally, note that any 1/R factor that the signal could have is not applied in this method, but externally by dividing the singal values by the :attr:`path_length`.
+Additionally, note that any 1/R factor that the signal could have is not applied in this method, but externally by dividing the signal values by the :attr:`path_length`.
 If using the default :meth:`propagate` method, an :meth:`attenuation` method is required which takes an array of frequencies ``f`` and returns the attenuation factors for a signal along the path at those frequencies.

 Finally, though not required it is recommended that the path have a :attr:`coordinates` attribute which is a list of lists of the x, y, and z coordinates along the path (with some reasonable step size).
 This method is used for plotting purposes and does not need to have the accuracy necessary for calculations.